techidaily/site-fox-hovers/source/_posts/updated-in-2024-bringing-back-windows-photo-viewer-a-quick-guide-for-win-11-users.md

 **Step 3**: Tap on ‘Windows Photo Viewer’ and then exit ‘Settings’.
 Now, you have successfully restored Windows Photo Viewer and you can open photos in Windows Photo Viewer.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/97ydpSmzTJw?si=tFcelmtQX4u-b3u5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Method 2 to get Windows Photo Viewer back

 Here comes another way to restore Windows Photo Viewer on your computer.
 If your computer has been upgraded to Windows 10 from an older version, then Windows Photo Viewer might be lying around somewhere.
 You can retrieve it to view images.